-Pulmonary fibrosis (PF) is a disease of the respiratory system, caused by the thickening and stiffening of lung tissue that leads to the formation of scar tissue.
-When physicians are unable to identify the root cause of the disease, it is called idiopathic pulmonary fibrosis, or IPF (idiopathic means ‘of unknown cause’).
-PF can often be the result of factors and injuries are that cannot be definitively identified.
+Pulmonary fibrosis (PF) is a disease of the respiratory system caused by the thickening and stiffening of lung tissue that leads to the formation of scar tissue.
+When physicians are unable to identify the root cause of the disease, it is called idiopathic pulmonary fibrosis, or IPF (idiopathic means “of unknown cause”).
+PF can often be the result of factors and injuries that cannot be definitively identified.

 As with PF, no single test can effectively diagnose IPF and a battery of diagnostic tests is often required.
-IPF is what is called an interstitial lung disease — or a disease that primarily affects the interstitium (the tissue and space around the air sacs of the lungs), rather than the airways or blood vessels — but there are many types of interstital lung disease that lead to inflammation and/or fibrosis.
-Because treatments vary among this group of lung diseases, it is of great importance that IPF be correctly diagnosed before the initiation of a treatment.
+IPF is what is called an interstitial lung disease — or a disease that primarily affects the interstitium (the tissue and space around the air sacs of the lungs), rather than the airways or blood vessels.
+There are many types of interstital lung disease that lead to inflammation and/or fibrosis.
+Because treatments vary among this group of lung diseases, it is important that IPF be correctly diagnosed before the initiation of a treatment.

 Known risk factors for IPF are: